 Freud was Wrong!

 No, Freud was not right!
 Many basic tenets of Freud’s theory have been completely disproved.
 To name several: Psychosexual stages.
 The Oedipal complex.
 Belief that repressed memories from the first year of life can be unearthed.
 Sexual fantasy about intercourse with a parent is responsible for hysteria.
-Even more damning, his methods and procedures cannot be called scientific, his evidence lacks scientific credibility, and what is offered as evidence was sometimes fudged, if not outright fabricated.
-Not surprisingly, Freud is absented from contemporary psychological pedagogy, theory and research.
+Even more damning, his methods and procedures cannot be called scientific, his evidence lacks scientific credibility, and what was offered as evidence was sometimes fudged, if not outright fabricated.
+Not surprisingly, Freud is absented from contemporary psychological pedagogy, theory, and research.
 Claiming, “Freud is right!” is akin to shouting, “Long live the king!”; historical curiosities, both.

 Key features of Freud’s theory, in addition to being wrong, are repugnant to modern sensibilities.
 Misogynist perspectives are integral to the theory and to the man.
 To name but a few of the more egregious: Penis envy.
 The moral inferiority of woman.
 Only psychosexually mature women can achieve vaginal orgasm, while orgasm by clitoral stimulation is evidence of stunted development.
 “Women oppose change, receive passively, and add nothing of their own.”1

-And yet…and yet…Freud’s influence is pervasive, profound and enduring.
+And yet…and yet…Freud’s influence is pervasive, profound, and enduring.
 This may appear misguided and misinformed given the systematic disproval and pervasive disregard of his work.
-But his influence is deep, personal and subterranean—dare I say unconscious— insinuating itself into our daily thoughts, beliefs, decisions and conduct.
+But his influence is deep, personal, and subterranean—dare I say unconscious— insinuating itself into our daily thoughts, beliefs, decisions, and conduct.